 You do not want to break your target down too far.
 You can have more than one niche market.
 Consider if your marketing message for each niche should be different.
 The hard part is defining your target audience.
 Once you know who you are targeting, it is easy to figure out what marketing messages will resonate with them and what media you can use to reach them.

-Bookadsnow.com is an online media planning portal with tailor-made media planning and booking services.
-Television ads, newspaper advertising and magazine ads are our forte and we aim to provide quality media planning, buying, and evaluation solutions across all advertising mediums.
+Bookadsnow is an online media planning portal with tailor-made media planning and booking services.
+Television advertising, newspaper advertising, and magazine advertisements are our forte and we aim to provide quality media planning, buying, and evaluation solutions across all advertising mediums.
 Book your ads online and reach your target group effectively with Bookadsnow today.